jundalisay/superblist/content/en/social/economics/fallacies/profit-maximization-is-absurd.md

 Once a person has tasted pleasures, he wants them more and more, eventually leading to excess:

 {{< q a="Adam-Smith" >}}
-<p>In every civilized society which has the distinction of ranks, there were always two systems of morality: the strict or austere and the liberal or loose system.
+In every civilized society which has the distinction of ranks, there were always two systems of morality: the strict or austere and the liberal or loose system.
 The austere is generally admired and revered by the common people.
 The loose is commonly more esteemed and adopted by people of fashion.
 The vices of levity is apt to arise from great prosperity.
-It leads to the excess of gaiety and good humour.</p>
+It leads to the excess of gaiety and good humour.
 {{< /q >}}